·

 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-Are you looking for a natural DIY deodorant for smelly armpits?
+Looking for a natural, effective DIY deodorant for smelly armpits?

 DIY Deodorant For Smelly Armpits (4 Recipes) - Almost Zero Waste

-• Antibacterial properties – like coconut oil, shea butter, or tea tree oil
+• Antibacterial properties – coconut oil, shea butter, vinegar, ethanol alcohol

 Now, let’s jump directly to four different DIY deodorant recipes for smelly armpits!
 You can watch my YouTube video if you want to see how exactly I make the deodorants, step-by-step!
 I also tested each deodorant, so you can check that too if you are interested.